EGhamgui/MVA-Courses/Deep Learning in Medical Imaging/Project/README.txt

 	For testing :
 		- test.py : contains functions to test the three previous models.

-	2 Submission files : .csv files for best two submissions, the name of the file indicates the score on the Learderboard

 NB.
 - To run the notebook, please put all the files in the same repository.